preambleai/security-rules/README.md

 # Detection Signatures and rules

-This repository currently contains SIEM rules for detecting access to specific domains and associated file activities across different platforms: Splunk, IBM QRadar, Microsoft Sentinel, and Elastic (ELK) Stack.
+This repository currently contains SIEM rules for detecting access to specific domains of known generative AI tools and associated file activities across different SIEM platforms: Splunk, IBM QRadar, Microsoft Sentinel, and Elastic (ELK) Stack.

 ## Repository Structure

-The repository is organized by SIEM platform, each containing the specific detection rule and a README file with implementation details.
+The repository is organized by SIEM platform, each containing the specific detection rule.

 ## How to Use